Rescue & Adoption

 Ask about our Microchipping service for $20

 our adoption fees?

 Adoption fees vary by breed, age and medical needs of the animal.
-These fees include all veterinary care, such as spaying/neutering, vaccinations, and treatment of any medical conditions prior to adoption.
+These fees include all veterinary care, such as spaying/neutering, vaccinations, and treatment of any known medical conditions prior to adoption.

 Adoption fees are non-refundable if the adoption does not work out.
-However, the fee can be applied toward the adoption of another animal.

 These adoption fees cover the costs of running a private non-government funded rescue shelter.
 There are veterinary expenses, the costs of preventive vaccines, and flea/tick and worming treatments, costs of food and care for well over 200 animals at any given time.
 Don't forget we also have to pay for city and state license fees, utilities, supplies, building maintenance, and staff costs.
 This is only a partial list of the costs of running a rescue shelter.